4d/docs/docs/FormEditor/formEditor.md

 The data entry order is the order in which fields, subforms, and other active objects are selected as you hit the **Tab** or the **Carriage return** key in an input form.
 It is possible to move through the form in the opposite direction (reverse data entry order) by pressing the **Shift+Tab** or **Shift+Carriage** return keys.

-Every enterable area into which you can type a value is included in the data entry order.
-Boolean fields (shown as radio buttons or check boxes), subforms, combo boxes, and areas that accept pictures are also included in the data entry order.

-Thermometers, rulers, and dials can also be used to enter data.
-These objects, however, are not included in the data entry order.
-You select them by clicking on them.
+>*	You can change the entry order at runtime using the `FORM SET ENTRY ORDER` and `FORM GET ENTRY ORDER` commands.

+Every obeject that supports the focusable property is included in the data entry order by default.

+Setting the entry order for a JSON form is done with the [`entryOrder`](properties_JSONref.md) property.

 If you don’t specify a custom entry order, by default 4D uses the layering of the objects to determine the entry order in the direction “background towards foreground.”
 The standard entry order thus corresponds to the order in which the objects were created in the form.